GiancarloMCorrea/myWebsite/content/en/post/WHAM-tutorial/index.md

 ```

 `where` can be `growth` (parametric growth equation), `LAA`
-(non-parametric approach), `LW`, or `WAA`. `where_subindex` is the
+(non-parametric approach), `LW`, or `WAA` (non-parametric approach).
-parameter that will be linked to the environmental covariate, and the
+`where_subindex` is the parameter that will be linked to the
-subindex number follows the order as mentioned in the previous section
+environmental covariate, and the subindex number follows the order as
-(e.g. `where = 'growth'` and `where_subindex = 2` will link the
+mentioned in the previous section (e.g. `where = 'growth'` and
-environmental covariate to the asymptotic length).
+`where_subindex = 2` will link the environmental covariate to the
+asymptotic length).

 > :heavy_check_mark: **Projections and OSA residuals are also
 > available**